 Liquid trade waste is defined in the Local Government (General) Regulation 2005 as ‘all liquid waste other than sewage of a domestic nature’.
 Liquid trade waste includes non-domestic liquid waste discharges to council’s sewerage system from:

-- Business/commercial premises (e.g. beautician, florist, hairdresser, hotel, motel, restaurant, butcher, service station, supermarket, dentist)
+- industrial, business/commercial premises (such as beautician, florist, hairdresser, hotel, motel, restaurant, butcher, supermarket, etc.)

-- Saleyards, racecourses, stables and kennels not associated with domestic households
+- saleyards, racecourses, stables and kennels that are not associated with domestic households

 Sewerage systems are generally designed for waste from domestic sources that are of a predictable strength and quality.
 Liquid trade waste places much greater demands on Council’s sewerage system and can impact on the public, the environment and the sewerage system if not managed properly.
 For example, grease, oil and solids can build up causing blockages and sewer overflows; and strong wastes can cause corrosion of the sewerage system or produce offensive odours to the public.